Learning to play guitar is more popular now than ever.

 2. Simple Man by Lynyrd Skynyrd

-If you are learning to play guitar online, Simple Man is definitely one of the best rock songs to start playing on the electric guitar.
+If you are learning to play guitar online, Simple Man is one of the best rock songs to play on the electric guitar.

 But it sounds great on acoustic guitar too!